 Barbara Blaine, SNAP President & Founder

 Blaine was born in Toledo, Ohio, where she was repeatedly molested by a Catholic priest at the parish she attended.
 Because of the shame and trauma, several years passed before she was able to tell anyone.
-By that time, it was too late to file criminal charges.
+By that time, it was too late to file criminal or civil charges.
 Church officials refused to restrict the priest’s access to children or take action against him for several more years, despite other victims coming forward.

 In 2002, Ms. Magazine chose Blaine as one of its “women of the year” for her work on behalf of clergy sexual abuse victims.
 In bestowing the award, the magazine noted that Blaine founded her organization “14 years before the issue became a front-page story.”
 By empowering survivors to tell their stories publicly, Blaine has been a catalyst in lifting the climate of secrecy that enables clergy predators to thrive.